 This is my second recommended app.
 Really simple to use and again you don’t have to pay to remove any awful watermarked logos.

 Search for Instagram grid or to be more precise, Photo Grids for Instagram and download.

 If you’ve taken your image from your phone, once in your app scroll to the image you want to select.

-If you’ve taken a photo on a camera or its on your computer, either save it to your Google drive or Airdrop it if possible to your camera roll.
+If you’ve taken a photo on a camera or its on your computer, after optimizing, either save it to your Google drive or Airdrop it if possible to your camera roll.

 By clicking on save in the upper corner, the images will be saved to your camera roll if you want to upload to Instagram later.

 Step 3 – Save to Camera Roll and Upload

 You’ll be automatically moved to the next step where the GRD app will ask you to select the first image to upload to Instagram.

 Once you select it, the Instagram app will automatically open and you will have the option to save the first image to your story or feed.
 Select feed.

 Click next until you reach share and upload your first of twelve images to Instagram square grid.